Cooperative Education and Internships

 Not surprisingly, Architecture students usually do co-ops and internships with architects, but this is not always the case.
 The department recognizes that work experience with other design and construction professionals — building departments, city planners, construction managers, architectural/structural engineers, and landscape architects — may contribute to a professional education.
 Students may propose co-ops with such professionals, subject to approval by the faculty coordinator.

-- Students proposing to do a co-op or internship should start by meeting with the faculty coordinator.
-They should come prepared by having reviewed the co-op requirements posted online and selected a co-op/internship firm.
+- Students proposing to do a co-op or internship should start by reviewed the co-op requirements posted online and select a co-op/internship firm.
+The resources above can assist students in finding a firm.
+If you need further assistance, you are welcome to contact the co-op advisors above.

 - Once the firm has been determined, students complete the Cooperative Education/Internship Application (download and save this form to your computer prior to completing).

-- Students must download the Experience Areas & Tasks form and review it with their fim supervisor, checking off the boxes that correspond to the categories, areas and tasks that they can expect to address in their co-op/internship.
+- Students must download the Experience Areas & Tasks form and review it with their firm supervisor, checking off the boxes that correspond to the categories, areas and tasks that they can expect to address in their co-op/internship.
 This outline must be attached to their application.
 Students will be asked to review the outline in their final end-of-quarter reflection.